Overtime Pay for Healthcare Workers

 The general rule under federal overtime labor law is that all non-exempt employees must receive time and one-half the regular rate of pay after 40 hours of work in a 7-day workweek.
 With regard to certain healthcare workers employed by a hospital, nursing home, or certain other residential facilities, a system referred to as 8 and 80 may also be used for determining overtime pay.

-Licensed Practical Nurse (LPN) & Licensed Vocational Nurse (LVN)
+Is a Licensed Practical Nurse (LPN) & Licensed Vocational Nurse (LVN) Overtime Exempt?

 Dental hygienists are entitled to overtime pay unless they have successfully completed 4 academic years of pre-professional and professional study in an accredited college or university approved by the Commission on Accreditation of Dental and Dental Auxiliary Educational Programs of the American Dental Association.